Ignatius G. Martin was born in 1844 in Preston County, WV, the son of Henry and Keziah (Miner) Martin.

 He was a Civil War veteran who in young manhood became a pioneer settler of Missouri.

-Ignatius stood five feet, nine inches tall, and weighed 170 lbs.
+Ignatius stood 5 feet, 9 inches tall, and weighed 170 lbs.
 During the Civil War, Ignatius served with several military units from West Virginia.
-He joined the 2nd WV Infantry, Company B, on May 20, 1861.
-In the spring of 1862 his regiment was reorganized into the 5th WV Cavalry, and served for three years until his term expired.
-He then became a member of a veterans regiment, the 6th WV Cavalry, Company H.
+He joined the 2nd West Virginia Infantry, Company B, on May 20, 1861.
+In the spring of 1862 his regiment was reorganized into the 5th West Virginia Cavalry, and he served for three years until his term expired.
+He then became a member of a veterans regiment, the 6th West Virginia Cavalry, Company H.

 While stationed at Belington, Barbour County, WV in December 1863, Ignatius was seriously injured when thrown from his horse, and fractured his right collar bone.
 "I was detached with a scouting party," he wrote, "my horse stumbled and fell throwing me on my right shoulder and broke it, causing what the physicians call bone clavicle which was never set and has remained fractured ever since."

 After the war's end, sometime between 1865 and 1870, Ignatius migrated westward to Missouri.

 Ignatius married Martha Lionhart (1849- ? ), a native Missourian.

 Together, the couple produced a family of three daughters -- Tinnie Ollie Newman, Fannie Christman and Russie Spiers.

 When the federal census was enumerated in June 1870, the Martins lived in Liberty, Clay County, MO, with 28-year-old Ignatius employed as a "peddler."